iredmail/docs/en_US/howto/concurrent.processing.md

 !!! attention

-    Processing more emails concurrently require more RAM, please make sure you have enough RAM to handle them.
+    Processing more emails concurrently requires more RAM, please make sure you have enough RAM to handle them, otherwise ClamAV may exit randomly due to no enough memory (for ClamAV).

 Amavisd-new is content filter, it invokes SpamAssassin and ClamAV for spam/virus scanning, it also offers additional features like DKIM signing and